Kiberchaika/hotjuice/README.md

 A framework for making projects in Juce with rich OpenGL UI and hot reloading of plugin code via dynamic linking

 For JUCE project:
- - Add `hotjuice` folder to header search path
+ - Add `hotjuice/src` folder to header search path, add contained files to prjoect

 For oF subplugin: